ARISAIG SEA KAYAK TOUR

 FREQUENTLY ASKED QUESTIONS

-Up to 10 people on our group trips, but most of our groups are between 2 and 6 people.
-We can also cater for private group trips for larger groups.
+Up to 6 people on most of our group trips, most of our groups are between 2 and 6 people (occasionally up to 12 with 2 guides)

 A half day trip allows enough time for a short journey of 2 or 3 Km's and about 1 hour 45 mins on the water.
 If you've never been in a kayak before and are nervous or unsure, have a limited amount of time or a limited budget, or just want a taste of the activity then a half day trip may suit you.

 A day trip allows for a journey of about 6 - 12 km and 4 to 5 hours on the water (including breaks and lunch).
 If you are after a longer journey, you'd like to learn and develop more sea kayaking knowledge and skill, you'd like to spend a full day in a wild place and you have an average or above average fitness level (you do some exercise as part of your week) then a day trip may suit you better.
 We like to think of a day trip as a more natural sea kayaking trip length - a full days journeying and adventure around a wild bit of coastline allows a fuller experience of the activity.
 If you'd like a bit more adventure then a day trip is the best choice.